Phazorknight/Cogito/docs/gettingstarted.rst

 Setup
 -----

 If you've used the COGITO Project as the base for your own project, you shouldn't have to do much else to get it running.

-But just in case here's some how it should be set up:
+If not, make sure you activate the the Cogito plugin under Project > Project Settings > Plugins It is recommended to install and activate Quick Audio and Input Helper before activating Cogito to avoid any issues.

-Make sure the following plugins are activated:
+To re-iterate, the following plugins should be installed and activated:

 * Cogito
 * Quick Audio (currently v1.0)
 * Input Helper (currently v4.4.0)